 Recently Always aired an advertisement that sparked national debate about female empowerment and self-esteem.
-The advertisement seeks to rewrite the rules on how genders are perceived using the phrase ‘like a girl’ as an example – for example hitting ‘like a girl’.
+The advertisement seeks to rewrite the rules on how genders are perceived using the phrase ‘like a girl’ for example – or hitting ‘like a girl’.
 Instead of automatically assigning negative connotations to the term, the advertisement wants to change that, to teach young girls that doing something like a girl should not be perceived as something weak or negative.

 Blogger Ilana, creator of the popular blog MommyShorts.com, loved message fully and asked her followers to submit photos of their daughters doing “all the amazing things daughters do” using the hashtag #likeagirl.
 And that’s when something even more amazing happened.